-Overall, we have seen telehealth therapy (the use of secure phone or internet platforms to provide therapeutic support, rather than in-person) do GREAT things in this time of uncertainty and isolation (CAMFT the Therapist, January/February 2021).
-I am grateful for having experience using telehealth platforms with children and families at the start of COVID-19, as it provided unique experiences and considerations for “adapting the magic” of therapy from a contained safe space, to wherever the client was in that moment.
-I am now honored to offer telehealth services with Well1, as it literally allows us to “meet where we’re at”, as well as provides greater flexibility with session times (I’m available for therapy on screen as early as 6 am and as late as 7 pm).
+We have seen telehealth therapy (the use of secure phone or internet platforms to provide therapeutic support, rather than in-person) offer GREAT support in recent times of uncertainty and isolation (CAMFT the Therapist, January/February 2021).
+I am grateful for having experience using telehealth platforms with children and families at the start of COVID-19, as it provided unique experiences and considerations for “adapting the magic” of therapy from a contained safe space to wherever the client was in that moment.
+I am now honored to offer telehealth services with Well1, as it literally allows us to “meet where we’re at”, and provides greater flexibility with session times (I’m available for therapy on screen as early as 6 am and as late as 7 pm).

 A few considerations if choosing to be treated via telehealth:

 ✧Confidentiality -choose a laptop/location that allows for some sense of privacy when speaking with your therapist.